sergejsha/edge-to-edge/README.md

 * **Simple DSL** hiding complexify behind the implementation.
 * **Declarative DSL** helping to focus on "what to do" instead of "how to do".
 * **No custom widgets**, the DSL can be applied to any widget.
-* **Common approach** to all app screens.
+* **Common approach** for all application screens.
 The Sample app shows different usage scenarios.

 # Getting Started